rseah145/smw-term2/lesson_5/Theory.md

 Intro to Window Server Update Services (WSUS).
 Architecture, services and operations

 Basic Stages for Update/Patch management.
-Under
+Understand deployment considerations for various machines.
+Evaluate the applicability of service packs and hotfixes.
+Plan a rollback strategy

+Post deployment review, common fixes for Windows update problems